 Interact with the community on social media.

 And I mean it.
 You actually should interact with folks.
 Smashing the like button on every image, or even on all comments isn’t enough.
 That has no heart, no warmth (well, I guess it literally is a heart).
 I sometimes stand in awe at how I managed to gain 9,000+ Instagram followers here, and gain a healthy population on an always-active Discord server, and recently ballooning my Twitter count.
 Now, I’ll be the first to say a follower count isn’t important, there are amazing accounts out there with less than 100 followers.
 I’m only using it as an easy metric in this instance to measure reach and influence for the good of the community at large.
 Big accounts have big influence.

 So why me, how did I do it?
 I haven’t entered Golden Daemon, I’m not showcasing stellar paintjobs, I’m certainly unremarkable in every way compared to every other hobbyist out there.
 How did I get such a following?
 How in the holy hell did I get to be a Warhammer Hero?

 I do one simple thing: interact!
 I respond to just about every comment on my Instagram.
-And I try to not give one word platitudes (though sometimes I do, which bothers me!).
+And I try to not give one word platitudes (though sometimes I do, which bothers me in hindsight).
 Provide an insight, an observation, a word of encouragement, or (gasp!) even a criticism!
 The trick is to actually have a meaningful engagement.
 My biggest initiative, #hohohobbyvices, is the very definition of this – it’s forced interaction!
 Some of my most engaged posts of all time are ones asking questions.
 And not just generic, simple questions that illicit an easy response to drive analytics, but thought provoking opinion topics.
 Have conversations with the community – be sociable.